 Before the arrival of the baby

 Life with a toddler is challenging as it is, but when it comes to dealing with welcoming a new baby in the family, things can get even more complicated!
 Aside from the fact that you have to deal with two little human beings craving for your love/milk and attention, having a new baby in the family can be quite traumatizing for the first born, who might feel she/he has been replaced.
-We have always known we wanted more than one child (now I’m thinking – two).
+We have always known we wanted more than one child.
 We just had to figure out the right time for us and how to deal with the new dynamics.
 After reading about it and listening to people with similar experience, this is how we prepared our nearly 2,5 year old for a brother.

 2. Observe babies: Once he started warming up to the idea of having a sibling, our boy also started observing babies around him.
 He wanted to play with them or teach them to do things “big boys” do, like running and playing with trucks.
 He noticed they had no teeth, they were crying a lot, they could not sit up and eat the same food as he did.

 4. Read age-appropriate books: We have got into the habit of going to the library at least once a week.
-Our boy loves his books, so what better way to get to his heart and mind, but picture books?
+Our boy loves his books, so what better way to get to his heart and mind, than picture books?

 We (still) love reading:

 - There’s going to be a baby, by John Burningham & Helen Oxenbury